supabase-community/postgrestools-vscode/test/fixtures/multi-root-with-overwrites/README.md

 ## Test protocol

 0. Follow the instructions in `GLOBAL_SETUP.md`.
+1. Adjust the paths in `test.code-workspace` such that they match your system.
-1. Run another postgres database on :54322 (`supabase start` in any project will launch a db that listens on that port).
+2. Run another postgres database on :54322 (`supabase start` in any project will launch a db that listens on that port).
-2. The extension should work as expected in all `test.sql` files.
+3. The extension should work as expected in all `test.sql` files.